Deleh/spiderss/README.md

 # List of regular expression strings.
 If any of these matches an lowercase article title, the article won't be saved.
 # E.g. if you wan't to skip news about RSS explicitly, add '(\W|^)rss(\W|$)'.
 filters = []

-# Date and time format as strftime to be included in the articles.
-datetime_format = '%d.%m.%Y %H:%M'

 # Feeds
 # The category can be empty ('').
 The feed fill then be stored in the base_directory.